SolracHQ/R8/README.md

 - Use default system file explorer to load roms
 - The assembler works
 - You can load a plain text assembler file and run it
+- You can use a slider to change the speed of the emulator

 ## Possible improvements

-- Add a menu to change the speed of the emulator (by default it runs at 60Hz)
 - Add a Wasm version
 - Add a disassembler